zer0spin/beuni-desafio/docs/development/SETUP_GUIDE.md

-# 🚀 Setup Guide - Beuni Dashboard
+# 🚀 Development Setup Guide - Beuni Platform

-## 📋 Why does the Prisma error happen every time?
+## 📋 Common Issue: Prisma Database Connection Errors

 ### ❌ **The Problem**

-When you run `npx prisma migrate deploy` **outside the Docker container** (in PowerShell/CMD on Windows), you see this error:
+When running `npx prisma migrate deploy` **outside the Docker container** (in PowerShell/CMD on Windows), you encounter this error:

 ```
 Error: P1001: Can't reach database server at `postgres:5432`